SwoopGT/Steam-Games-Recommender-System-using-Apple-Turicreate/README.md

 ## 7.Limitations

-The model performances could have been further improved if the actual ratings provided by users were available.
+The model's performance could have been further improved if the actual ratings provided by users were available.

 </br>

 ## 8.Conclusion

-Using Google Collab, the dataset stored in google drive was loaded.
-Pre-processing steps were carried out and using Turicreate library, 3 recommender systems were built.
-Dividing the data into training set and testing set, the performance of these systems were compared.
+Using Google Collab, the dataset stored in Google Drive was loaded.
+Pre-processing steps were carried out and using the Turicreate library, 3 recommender systems were built.
+Dividing the data into the training set and testing set, the performance of these systems were compared.

 The dataset was further optimized and the process was repeated.
 The evaluated model performances were compared for unoptimized and optimized models.
-RMSE score improves with the removal of users with less than 5 games played.
+The RMSE score improves with the removal of users with less than 5 games played.

 </br>

 ## 9. References

 Steam, “Steam (Service),” [Online].
-Available: https://en.wikipedia.org/wiki/Steam_(service) Apple, “Turicreate,” [Online].
-Available: https://apple.github.io/turicreate/docs/userguide/recommender/choosing-a-model.html
+Available at: https://en.wikipedia.org/wiki/Steam_(service) Apple, “Turicreate,” [Online].
+Available at: https://apple.github.io/turicreate/docs/userguide/recommender/choosing-a-model.html

 </br>